Racing Extinction: Cast

 Obscura Digital customized the Tesla Model S car used for the projections.

 Reception

 Racing Extinction was generally acclaimed by critics.
-The film is nominated for an Emmy Award for Exceptional Merit in Documentary Filmmaking.
+The film has been nominated for an Emmy Award for Exceptional Merit in Documentary Filmmaking.
 The film holds a Metacritic score of 81/100.
 It was also praised as a "return to form" for the Discovery Channel, in that it represented a break from the numerous pseudoscience-based mockumentaries that the network was airing at the time.
-The film did receive the Cinema for Peace International Green Film Award in 2016.
+The film received the Cinema for Peace International Green Film Award in 2016.

 Soundtrack

 A soundtrack was released via Rumor Mill Records on November 6, 2015.
 The main theme of the documentary is a song called "One Candle" featuring the vocals of Australian singer-songwriter, Sia.
 To promote this track, a music video was created using images of animals projected onto the side of the Empire State Building in New York.

 At the 88th Academy Awards, "Manta Ray" by J. Ralph & Anohni was nominated for Best Original Song.
 Other nominees competing in this category were "Earned It" from Fifty Shades of Grey, "Til It Happens to You" from The Hunting Ground, "Simple Song #3" from Youth, and "Writing's on the Wall" from Spectre.
 "Writing's On the Wall", by Sam Smith, was the winner.